Private Clouds Remain Popular – And for Good Reason!

 Before trusting your most sensitive or mission-critical workloads to a third-party cloud provider, you need to do your due diligence.
 Here are four ways to check out a potential provider before you sign on the dotted line.

 Nevertheless, an onsite visit isn’t always feasible, especially if you need to migrate workloads quickly and the data centers you’re considering are hundreds of miles away.
-And, even when you can visit a site, a visual inspection doesn’t tell you everything you need to know.
+When you can visit a site, a visual inspection also doesn’t tell you everything you need to know.

 In a nutshell, SOC 2 assesses the provider’s ability to ensure the security, availability, integrity, confidentiality, and privacy of their customers’ data.
 However, there are two types of SOC 2 reports.
 They are oh-so-descriptively named Type I and Type II, and the difference is important.